Guda Anjaiah: Telangana Agitation

 Guda Anjaiah played a significant role in the Telangana agitation.
 Starting from 1969 Agitation, he was part of the movement.
 But in the later period of the agitation, he took the lead and toured all Telangana singing his powerful songs which motivated and energised the activists.

 He along with Rasamayi Balakrishna started the event Telangana Dhoom Dham a cultural cum educating programme in the Kamareddy city.
-This event included lectures, speech and performance of various folk artists, singers, dancers and poets.
+This event included lectures, speech, and the performance of various folk artists, singers, dancers and poets.
 Dhoom Dham was a huge hit and was organised in each and every village of Telangana.
 This event provided a platform for uniting the public, activists and political leaders under one tree.

 His songs Rajigo Ore Rajigo (to motivate not to commit suicide in Telangana movement), Na Telangana, Na Telanagana ..
 Niluvella Gayala Veena,Ayyoniva Nuvvu Avvoniva Telanganoniki Thoti Paloniva (about Andhra settlers in Hyderabad) and others dominated Stage of Dhoom Dham.
 From 2001 to the achievement of Telangana State he fought, led and dictated the movement through his songs.
 His role in the Telangana Movement is highly appreciated and praised by Telangana.